MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 The hub VNet provides access from these components to an IaaS-based app hosted on virtual machines in a spoke VNet.

-For guidance on organizing for cloud adoption, see [Manage organization alignment](/azure/cloud-adoption-framework/organize/) in the The Cloud Adoption Framework.
+For guidance on organizing for cloud adoption, see [Manage organization alignment](/azure/cloud-adoption-framework/organize/) in the Cloud Adoption Framework.

 The resources that are deployed for the hub VNet are: